 AARP states that “the supply of family caregivers is unlikely to keep pace with future demand,” with the ratio of caregivers 45-64 to individuals in the “high-risk years of 80-plus” predicted to rise to 4 to 1 in 2030.
 As a result, more people are expected to require institutional care rather than care by family members.

 If you are considering looking outside the United States for possible caregiver options, you can go about sponsoring a caregiver in a few different ways.
-Each visa option comes with advantages and disadvantages, but once you know the requirements, you will be better able to determine which is likely to work for your family.
-Here are two of the standard visas used to sponsor a caregiver.
+Each visa option comes with advantages and disadvantages, but once you know the requirements, you will be better able to determine which is likely to work for you and your family.
+Here are two of the standard visas used to sponsor a caregiver in the United States.

 J-1 Visa for Caregivers